mattbierner/beatsy-support/README.md

 - `Color Waves` - Sends waves of color rippling out from a the center of the visualizer.
 These colors can be customized and correspond to the different components of the music (bass, mid, treble).
 Support immersive, 3D distortion on devices with a LiDAR sensor.

 - `Lava Lamp` - Creates blobs of color that respond to the music.
 These blobs slowly drift upwards.
 Support immersive, 3D distortion on devices with a LiDAR sensor.

+- `Ferro Face` - Applies the `Ferro` shader to your face instead.
+Includes three different presets.

 ## Sharing